WRF Physics¶

 Consider infrared emissions from layers

-Surface emissivity is calculated based on the land type at each grid point
+Calculate surface emissivity based on the land type at each grid point

-Downward flux at the surface is important in the land-energy budget
+Considers downward flux at the surface, which is crucial to the land-energy budget

 Infrared radiation generally leads to cooling in clear air (~2K/day), with stronger cooling at cloud tops and warming at cloud bases